avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 In 1905 the microbiologist Emil Gotschlich described  *V. cholerae* that had a different set of biochemical characteristics, or 'biotype' than had been previously observed for *V. cholerae* (reviewed in `Hu et al 2016`_).
 This novel biotype was first seen in the El Tor Quarantine Station in Egypt, and so the new biotype of *V. cholerae* was named the '**El Tor biotype**', to distinguish it from earlier *V. cholerae* isolates, which were described as having the '**Classical biotype**'.
-These biotypes are based on a particular set of laboratory tests (about four or five laboratory tests, depending on the version of the protocol), which test things like susceptibility to infection by particular bacteriophages, susceptibility to a particular antibiotic, presence of a particular biochemical pathway, and effect on red blood cells (`CDC 1994`_, `Dorman 2020`_).
+These biotypes are based on a particular set of laboratory tests (about four or five laboratory tests, depending on the version of the protocol), which test things like susceptibility to infection by particular bacteriophages, susceptibility to a particular antibiotic, presence of a particular biochemical pathway, and effect on red blood cells (Figure 10; `CDC 1994`_, `Dorman 2020`_).
 Isolates of the 7PET lineage have the El Tor biotype, and in fact the name '7PET' stands for '7th pandemic El Tor'.
 In contrast, Classical lineage isolates have the Classical biotype.